Officiating Program – Overview

 • Possess the basic skills and rules knowledge to competently referee most

-• Capable of handling on-court situations that typically arise during skill-level tournament matches, including medal matches
+• Be capable of handling on-court situations that typically arise during skill level tournament matches, including medal matches.

 Next Steps to Achieve Credentials

-2. If not assessed as part of the training session, you are responsible for arranging your assessment by contacting the Referee Training Coordinator (RTC) for your region.
-The RTC will work with registered Trainers or other Certified Referees to help arrange the assessment.
+1. It is recommended that you work with a Registered Trainer to determine your preparedness to be assessed.
+You may also contact the Referee Training Coordinator (RTC) for your region.
+The RTC will work with Registered Trainers to help arrange the assessment.
 Assessment opportunities also exist at many sanctioned tournaments.

-3. Candidates will normally be rated as a Level 1 or Level 2 Referee, depending on their level of proficiency.
-The Assessor will recommend that credentials be issued to Level 1 and Level 2 Referees and report the assessment results to the Regional Training Coordinator, the Provincial Head Referee, and pcrefdata@gmail.com.
+2. Candidates will normally be rated as a Level 1 or Level 2 Referee, depending on their level of proficiency.
+The Assessor will recommend that credentials be issued to Level 1 and Level 2 Referees and report the assessment results to the Regional Training Coordinator, the Provincial Head Referee, and pcrefdata@gmail.com where the information will be placed in the Pickleball Canada’s officiating database.

-NOTE: Those not being rated to Level 1 will not receive a credential and will remain as Trainees until they meet the performance objectives of Level 1 or 2 Referees.
+• NOTE: 1) Those not being rated to Level 1 will not receive a credential and will remain as Trainees until they meet the performance objectives of Level 1 or 2 Referees.
+2) Assessors are to complete a TRR (Tiered Referee Rating) form and forward to pcrefdata@gmail.com where the information will be kept on file.

-4. There is no requirement to have a Level 1 rating prior to getting rated as a Level 2 Referee.
-Skill and knowledge will determine this Level.
-There is also no specific time frame between requesting any upgrading assessment.
+3. There is no requirement to have a Level 1 rating prior to being rated as a Level 2 Referee.
+Skill, knowledge, and expertise will determine this Level.
+It has been found that candidates with a great amount of experience do better at assessments.
+There is also no specific time frame between requesting any upgrading assessment, but again practising areas noted by mentors or assessors as needing improvement will be key in passing your assessment.

 Preparation for Certification – Level 2 Referee